clott3/MultiMat/README.md

 ## Dataset
 Data to be downloaded from the Materials Project via the Materials Project API.
-A small subset of the data is shown as example in
-`example_data/` (More details to be updated soon...)
+A small subset of the data is shown in `example_data/` where each modality is stored as a separate pytorch file (.pt).
+In this small subset, there are 408 crystals, and around 100 data entries each for the DOS, text and charge_density modalities.
+Users can use follow this format to store the data files.

 For the experiments in the article, there are the following number of data entries for each modality: \
 **Crystal structure** (crystal_potnet.pt): 154 718 entries \
 **DOS** (dos.pt): 89 071 entries \